Stuckinrecoverymode/Stuckinrecoverymode/README.md

 <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30">
 </a>

-# Jr DevOps Engineer
+# DevOps Engineer && Cloud Native Developer

 WOW, Wait, Are you looking for something, you miss or forget something.
 Hmm, I think I know that.
 You are looking and curious about mine projects and interests.
 There you go:
  - Passionate and technology lover DevOps engineer.
- - 🔭 I’m currently working on Docker clusters and ansible automation.
+ - 🔭 I’m currently working on Kubernetes clusters and ansible automation.
  - 👯 I’m looking to collaborate with Atakan Adiyaman.
  - Feel free to request commits I'll look for it.